3.

 (a) profile common in radial stages or axial stages with very little camber; (b) thin profile with little camber of flow common in hydraulic machines or turbocompressors (camber line is circle); (c) profile of lightly loaded heat turbine blades (camber line is circle and straight line); (d) profile of heavily loaded heat turbine blade (camber line is parabola); (e) profile of wind turbine blade (NACA 63-209); (f) Cavalieri formula for recalculating profile cross-section for different chord lengths.
 A [mm2] actual blade profile cross-section; AΛ [mm2] blade profile cross-section at cΛ chord length (numbers for profiles in this figure are for 1 mm chord length, the so-called specific profile cross-section).

 A frequent requirement for blade profile characteristics is low noise (fans, wind turbines, etc.), which is mainly influenced by the radii of the leading and trailing edges.
-Wind turbine blade profiles are also subject to requirements for the least possible deposition of contaminants (dust) on the surface, which is a function of the shape, roughness and material of the surface.
+Wind turbine blade profiles are also subject to requirements for the least possible fouling (dust) on the surface, which is a function of the shape, roughness and material of the surface.
 In addition, for hydraulic machines, the profiles are more or less sensitive to cavitation, etc.

 Range of values of some geometric and aerodynamic variables of blade cascades

-Number of blades
+Number of blades based on blade cascade density

 The required camber of flow is a function of the camber, of pitch, of chord respectively the number of blades, where the ratio between the length of the chord and the pitch of the profile cascade is referred to as a density of profile cascade, see Formula 6.